eBork1/Projects-Exercises/docs/projects/tic-tac-toe.md

 #### Stretch Goals

+- Create a pain and gain list for a potential MVP
 - Allow players to enter their names.
 - Keep track of number of games won by X and O.
 - Add a link to rules, display in a modal.